Gergling/12a-mean/README.md

 A mapping of possible sprite-scales and their map-decoration/designs.

 - Humanoid:
-  - Ship: On board a ship.
+  - Vessel: On board a ship or spacestation.
   - Planetside: Any terrain.
   - Space: A spacewalk.
 - Components: